The tree that burns

 Drawing on histories of migration and international relations, as well as the political-religious regulations that made the olive crop one of the most predominant of the region, the project considers the olive tree as a vehicle through which the eco-social transformations of the region can be traced.

 The tree that burns is being developed over a period of two years by artist Joshua Leon and curator Daniela Ruiz Moreno.
-A central part of their process is researching and mapping uncultivated olive trees near Spoleto and dialoguing with the individuals, institutions and businesses who are engaged in the production of olive oil.
+A part of their process is researching and mapping uncultivated olive trees near Spoleto and dialoguing with the individuals, institutions and businesses who are engaged in the production of olive oil.